Ollie-HB/Ollie-HB/README.md

 - **Learning how to learn coding languages:** Makers doesn't simply teach one coding language; instead, the focus is on developing the necessary skills for picking up and adapting to new coding languages.
 After working in Ruby for 10 weeks, I was able to apply the concepts we'd developed to learning JavaScript, which took only two weeks, giving me confidence when working with new languages.
 - **Test-Driven Development:** Gained a thorough understanding of how to write strong, behaviour-focused tests and the benefits of test-driven code using the Red-Green-Refactor model.
 - **Pair programming:** Established fantastic working relationships with peers in daily pairing sessions, working as both 'driver' and navigator' to achieve shared goals.
-- **Debugging:** Learnt the importance of getting visibility when faced with an error and how to follow stack trace messages to find and fix a problem at the source.
+- **Debugging:** Learned the importance of getting visibility when faced with an error and how to follow stack trace messages to find and fix a problem at the source.
-- **Object Oriented-Design:**

-Object-oriented design is a way of structuring code using objects and classes.
-The software is created by creating a system of classes that interact to perform the job of the software.

-Classes are blueprints for objects, and objects encapsulate ('wrap') values ('state' or 'memory'), providing methods that control access to those values and do useful work.

-Structuring programs is very important because programs can get very large and hard to understand.
-If you don't break them down into small parts each with a particular job they become expensive and time-consuming to maintain.

-There are a number of approaches to structuring programs.
-OOD is the most popular.

-I use an agile product development process
+- **Object Oriented-Design:** Can develop and structure applications using objects and classes, having learned how to split a program into smaller, manageable chunks of DRY code.
+- **Databases:** Worked with PostgreSQL, ActiveRecord (ORM), MongoDB and TablePlus to build programs that store data and perform CRUD operations.
+- **API's:** Used GET and POST requests to API's for a number of projects throughout the course, using Postman and testing to deepen my understanding of data transferral.
+- **Agile workflow:** Followed Agile development processes to build projects as part of a team, complimented by various technologies; detailed planning (Excalidraw), tickets (Trello), sprints, retros (Miro), daily standups and iterative development.

 **University of Amsterdam** (2016 - Sep 2017) – MA – Philosophy – (Merit - GPA of 79.1%)
 - Awarded a Distinction for Master’s Thesis.